JosephMartell/CLImber/README.md

 `checkout` is a command.
 Commands are considered the primary element that actually does work.
 In this case we know that `checkout` is going to switch our working directory to another branch.

 `-b` is an option.
-Options are used to modify the behavior of commands. `-b` is telling the `checkout` command to create a new branch
+Options are used to modify the behavior of commands. `-b` is telling the `checkout` command to create a new branch.
+Options come in two flavors: full and abbreviated.
+Full options have mult-character commands.
+An example of this is setting the username in your git configuration:

-> CLImber does not currently support options.
-It is included here to make the explanation complete and because it is a planned feature.
-More details will be provided as that feature nears completion.
+`git config --global user.name`

+`--global` is a full option.
+It is dilineated by the double '--' at the beginning.
+Full options can also take arguments.
+For the moment, options with arguments must be full arguments, not abbreviated, and must follow the form: `--option=value`.
+This may change as CLImber evolves, but the current implementation requires this form.

+Options also come in abbreviated form.
+Abbreviated options are preceded by a single '-' character and always use a single character. `-b` is an example of an abbreviated option.
+Abbreviated options can be convenient becaues they can be combined (or 'aggregated' to use the git nomenclature): `-bxytj` would represent 5 different abbreviated options.
+At the moment abbreviated options do not support arguments.

 `new_branch` is an argument.
 An argument provides additional information to the command so it can complete a task.
 This example is providing `checkout` with the name of the branch to create and then checkout.